McKhanster/re-genx/README.md

 Re-GenX stands out as an innovative creature care game with several groundbreaking features:

-**🎭 Theatrical Presentation**: Your familiar is displayed like a museum exhibit or stage performance—spotlit from above on a circular platform, surrounded by complete darkness.
-The dramatic lighting and 360° camera rotation create an intimate, focused viewing experience unlike typical 3D games.
+**🎭 Theatrical Presentation**: Your familiar is displayed like a museum exhibit or stage performance—spotlit from above (20.0 intensity from 12 units high) on a circular platform, surrounded by complete darkness.
+The dramatic lighting with subtle atmospheric bloom creates an intimate, focused viewing experience unlike typical 3D games.

-**💎 Ultra-Smooth Platinum Surface**: The creature features exceptionally high-detail geometry (96 segments on desktop) with a lustrous semi-gloss platinum finish.
-Multi-octave Simplex noise creates truly organic, fluid motion with per-vertex animation—your familiar literally breathes and pulses with life.
+**💎 Living Plasma Organism with Advanced Shaders**: The creature features custom GLSL plasma shaders integrated with Voronoi cell geometry that create a truly biological, living appearance.
+The plasma vertex shader calculates view direction and normals for Fresnel-based rim lighting, while the plasma fragment shader generates dynamic color gradients, cell edge glow, and animated plasma effects.
+Multi-octave Simplex noise (3 octaves at 1x, 2x, 4x frequency) drives per-vertex animation—your familiar literally breathes and pulses with life through shader-driven effects.
+The cell-based geometry (40-90 cells) creates an organic, biological surface structure that enhances the living appearance.

-**🎮 Tamagotchi Meets 3D**: Combines the emotional attachment of classic virtual pets with stunning Three.js 3D graphics.
-Your familiar's appearance dynamically changes based on care level—bright and energetic when happy, dull and droopy when neglected.
+**🎮 Tamagotchi Meets 3D**: Combines the emotional attachment of classic virtual pets with stunning Three.js 3D graphics and cutting-edge shader technology.
+Your familiar's appearance dynamically changes based on care level—vibrant plasma colors (cyan/magenta/purple/teal) with active animation when happy (Care Meter 50-100), muted colors when neutral (20-50), dull gray with disabled plasma when sad (0-20), with corresponding changes in glow intensity (0.8 to 0.2) and vertical position (1.2 to 1.0 units).

 **🧬 Player-Directed Evolution**: Unlike random mutation systems, you choose exactly which traits to evolve.
-Spend Evolution Points to select from trait options (legs, color, size, appendages, patterns), with each choice affecting stats in meaningful ways with visible trade-offs.
+Spend 100 Evolution Points to select from 3-5 trait options in categories like legs, eyes, wings, spikes, tentacles, or horns.
+Each mutation applies with 85-95% control (5-15% randomness for organic feel) and animates over 2-3 seconds with elastic ease-out effects.

-**📊 Real-Time Visual Feedback**: Every action has immediate visual feedback—floating numbers show stat changes, buttons pulse when clicked, the familiar animates in response to care, and toast notifications keep you informed of all events.
+**📊 Real-Time Visual Feedback**: Every action has immediate visual feedback—floating numbers show stat changes with color coding (green for increases, red for decreases), buttons pulse when clicked with glow effects, the familiar animates in response to care (eating, bouncing, happy pulse), and toast notifications slide down from the top to keep you informed of all events.

-**🔒 Privacy-First Design**: Optional personality reflection system that analyzes your public Reddit posts to influence mutations, but only with explicit consent.
+**🔒 Privacy-First Design**: Optional personality reflection system that analyzes your public Reddit posts to influence mutations, but only with explicit consent shown in a clear dialog on first play.
 You can opt out anytime for completely random mutations.
+Only public posts from the last 30 days are analyzed, never browsing history or private data.

-**📱 Mobile-First Architecture**: Automatically detects your device and adjusts quality—30fps target on mobile with reduced geometry, 60fps on desktop with full detail.
+**📱 Mobile-First Architecture**: Automatically detects your device and adjusts quality—30fps target on mobile with 48-segment geometry, 60fps on desktop with 96-segment geometry.
 Touch controls work seamlessly alongside mouse controls.
+LOD (Level of Detail) system dynamically adjusts quality multiplier (0.5 on mobile, 1.0 on desktop).

 ---